rohansimha02/NeuroHacks/README.md

 # NeuroHacks — EMG-Powered VR Hand Control

 A real-time EMG (electromyography) classification system that detects intended hand and wrist movements from nerve activity via an OpenBCI Cyton board, and then classifies them with a 1D CNN, and drives VR arm animations in Unity.
+This system is aimed at helping with pain relief for amputees experiencing phantom limb pain.

 ## How It Works